mherranz98/Data-Engineer-Learning-Path/Docker/Challenge 1/README.md

 <br>

 ## **Fourth Step**: Access the web-based interface of Nifi and build the pipeline

+Enter the hyperlink [https://localhost:8443/nifi/](https://localhost:8443/nifi/), and after clicking on _Proceed Unsafe_, you need to introducte the credentials used when creating the container.

+Once logged in, we can start building the pipeline.

 Escribimos el nombre del directorio y el file que queremos que coja.
 ![img6](pics/pic2_8.png)